fortitudetec/presto-plugins/spreadsheet-storage-handler/README.md

 This storage handler allow a user to place spreadsheets (.xlsx format) in their Hdfs home directory and then perform SQL queries against them via Presto.

+### Building

+Maven package command:

+    mvn package

+The current project is based on Hadoop CD5, if you want a specific version of Hadoop use the `-Dhadoop.version=` propery to specify.

+    mvn package -Dhadoop.version=2.6.0

-After downloading the tarball (link here) extract into the plugin directory in your Presto installation.
+After cloning and building extract the `spreadsheet-storage-handler-*-plugin.tar.gz` into the plugin directory in your Presto installation.

 Next configure your spreadsheet catalog by adding a `spreadsheet.properties` file in the `etc/catalog` directory in your Presto installation.